scipy-india/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-A dedicated team will review all reports and take appropriate action, which may include warnings, temporary or permanent bans from community spaces, or other measures deemed necessary to ensure a safe and welcoming environment for all participants.
+A dedicated team will review all reports and take appropriate action as per the NumFOCUS Code of Condut.
+This may include warnings, temporary or permanent bans from community spaces, or other measures deemed necessary to ensure a safe and welcoming environment for all participants.

 ## Contact